Skip to content

 Ditto Transcripts offers general transcription services starting at $1.50 per audio minute.

-When looking for 99% accuracy, you are better off using a transcription company based in the US, knowing your personal and confidential information is in secure hands.
+When seeking 99% accuracy, we recommend using a US-based transcription company to ensure your personal and confidential information is in secure hands.

 Hiring a Freelancer for the Job

-There are many ways to get these services, and hiring a freelancer to get interview transcription services done is one of them.
-Here’s a look at the pros and cons of using freelancer services for transcription.
+There are many ways to access these services, and hiring a freelancer to provide interview transcription services is one option.
+Here’s a look at the pros and cons of using freelance services for transcription.

 PROS: